 How your content connects within your own site also affects LLM comprehension.
 Strong internal linking and a logical site hierarchy can signal that you have topical authority and a wealth of related information:

 - Link related content together: When you have multiple pages on related subtopics, link them contextually.
 For example, a pillar page about “AI in Marketing” might link to subpages on AI SEO, AI content tools, case studies, etc. This builds an “expertise map” of your site that LLMs (and search engines) can follow.
 A page that sits in a well-linked cluster of content is likely seen as more authoritative on that topic.
-Growth Kitchen notes that internal links help highlight a site’s topical depth, which helps AI systems prefer content that demonstrates structure and depth.

 Page Performance and Accessibility (Crawlability & Access)